 Note: The following information is specific to commercial and retail establishments; however, can be applied to any location utilizing video surveillance.
+Overview a.
+Resolution - is it good enough for facial recognition.

 Basic set up and maintenance problems can reduce the effectiveness of many systems.